Innovative Rice Cultivation Is Producing Positive Economic and Environmental Results

 One emerging technology that we are anxiously waiting to take up is gene editing, which allows scientists to adjust traits that are already in the seeds of crops.
 We’re especially looking forward to the advent of gene-edited rice that reduces methane emissions.

-Methane is a greenhouse gas that contributes to climate change, and about 8 percent of the world’s methane emissions come from rice, according to the World Meteorological Organization.
+Methane is a greenhouse gas that contributes to climate change, and about 8 percent of the world’s methane emissions come from rice, selon the World Meteorological Organization.
 The source of the methane is not the rice itself, but rather the bacteria that accumulates around its cultivation.

 The gene editing of rice is a promising hope for the future.
 We’re also taking concrete steps right now.
 Rice farmers are moving away from traditional flooded-field methods and letting the soil dry out regularly, which reduces the bacteria that produce methane.
 Another positive step in some acreage is to replace the transplantation of rice seedlings with direct seeding of germinated rice, in a technique that requires less flooding and lower soil disturbance.